digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

-# Why know about OAIS?
+# Why is the OAIS Model important?

-- **Widely accepted:** lots of policies, systems, practice, informed by it
+- **Widely accepted:** Policies, systems, and practice are modeled after it.
-- **Comprehensive:** covers ingest to end-user access
+- **Comprehensive:** Covers deposit to end-user access.
-- **Flexible:** can be applied to a variety of environments and systems
+- **Flexible:** Can be applied to a variety of environments.

 <!--presenter notes